3Cs model: Overview

-Only by integrating these three, a sustained competitive advantage can exist.
-Ohmae refers to these key factors as the three Cs or strategic triangle.
+Only by integrating these three can a sustained competitive advantage exist.
+Ohmae refers to these key factors as the three Cs or the strategic triangle.

 Customers have wants and needs.
 The company recognises these and offers a basic product.
 To cater to their expectations and also to differentiate from competitors, companies try to offer differentiated products.
 Similarly, competitors attempt to offer differentiated products to generate profits and growth.